U.S. flag

 Washington, DC 20460

-Overnight delivery service should be directed to Room 5315 at the above address.
+Overnight delivery service should be directed to Room 7309C at the above address.

 Reading Room - Guide to Reference Materials

 FOIA requires that agencies have a "reading room" to inspect publicly available documents.
 The OIG reports webpage on this site is available to serve this purpose.
-FOIAonline provides search functionality for EPA OIG FOIA responsive documents that do not contain first-party protected information.
+FOIAXpress provides search functionality for EPA OIG FOIA responsive documents that do not contain first-party protected information.
+The EPA OIG FOIA reading room can be accessed at

 OIG’s FOIA Officer